liquidmetal-dev/flintlock/userdocs/docs/getting-started/basics/configuring-network.md

 # Configure network

 :::info
-Flintlock and flintlock tests are only compatible with Linux.
+Flintlock is only compatible with Linux.
 We recommend that non-linux users provision a [Linux VM][vagrant] in which to work.
 :::

 [vagrant]: ../extras/use-vagrant

-If you are using wired connection, you can skip this and jump straight to the "Containerd" section.
-With wireless adapter, macvtap has some issues.
-The easy workaround is to use a bridge and tap devices instead.
+If you are using a wired connection, you can skip this and jump straight to the "Containerd" section.

+If you are using a wireless adapter, macvtap cannot be used normally.
+The workaround is to use a bridge and tap devices instead.

 You can use the default kvm network, in this case, skip to "Create and connect tap device" and use `default`.
-We recommend using a dedicated network to avoid interference from other kvm machines or processes like IP or MAC address conflict.
+However, we recommend using a dedicated network to avoid interference from other kvm machines or processes like IP or MAC address conflict.

-### Install packages and start `libvirtd`
+## Install packages and start `libvirtd`

 ```bash
 sudo apt install qemu qemu-kvm libvirt-clients libvirt-daemon-system virtinst bridge-utils